 #4 – Interest

 Of course, if you’re just starting out or shifting your focus, you might not yet know who your ideal client is.
-So pay attention to what your audience is showing interest in, because they will tell you if they’re an ideal client.
-They’ll tell you when they opt in, download, open emails and of course buy certain products and services you offer.
-They’ll tell you by following you (or not) on social media.
-They’ll tell you by commenting on your blog and asking questions that are relevant to them.
+So from the content you share, pay attention to what your audience is showing interest in because that’s a clue to identify your ideal client.

 How?
 By whether they convert!
 They’ll tell you when they

 Watch your interactions, look for message-to-market match.
 Study the businesses of those who contact you for help, and take a look at what your competition is doing.